warnakulasuriya-fds-e23/COMENGBOADING/README.md

 # Instructions
  1.Fork this project.

- 2.then make your own script files in the format "yourName".js (eg: dheera.js).
+ 2.then in your own forked copy of this repo, make your own script files in the format "yourName".js (eg: dheera.js). you are free to choose the content of this script file.

  3.commit changes in your copy.